dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 - New SSO users join any groups with the **Add all new users by default** option enabled.
 By default, the `Everyone` and `Member` groups have this option enabled.
 Disable this option across all groups for the best RBAC experience.
 - You must have the appropriate SSO groups configured in the group details SSO section.
 If the SSO group name does not match _exactly_, users will not be placed in the group correctly.
   <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/sso-window-details.png" width="60%" title="The Group details SSO section with a group configured." />
-- It's a good idea for your dbt Cloud group names to match the IdP group names.
+-dbt Labs recommends that your dbt Cloud group names match the IdP group names.

 Let's say you have a new employee being onboarded into your organization using [Okta](/docs/cloud/manage-access/set-up-sso-okta) as the IdP and dbt Cloud groups with SSO mappings.
 In this scenario, users are working on `The Big Project` and a new analyst named `Euclid Ean` is joining the group.